Optical states with higher stellar rank: Discussion of results

 The results of the analysis of the experimental preparation of certifiable genuine~$4$-PQnG states are presented in the {top} row of \figref{f-res-45}.
 The analysis is done by considering different combinations of loss incurred during state preparation and its subsequent characterization.
 Certification of the prepared states accounts for realistic statistical behavior.
 The simulation reflects realistic experimental repetition rates.
 The cases with low probabilities of success (lower than~$10^{-5}$) leading to insufficient sample sizes (below 1000) are excluded from the presented results.
 Values in each tile are obtained by maximizing the probability of successfully preparing a certifiable state with respect to the initial squeezing rate~${0 \leq r \leq 10\ \dB}$.

-Experimental preparation of genuine~$4$-PQnG states may just be feasible with state-of-the-art photon number resolving detectors~\cite{endo2021,endo2024}.
-Using alternative CAP detectors further increases the requirements the experiment realization; however, the simulations suggest that experiments using cascaded detectors composed of sufficiently large numbers of high-quality avalanche detectors are also within the realm of feasibility.
-Notably, while the differences in probability of success between CAP and PNR detectors are significant, the differences between CAP detectors with~$n = 10$ and~$n = 20$ are not overwhelmingly large.
+Experimental preparation of genuine~$4$-PQnG states may just be feasible with state-of-the-art photon number resolving detectors~\cite{endo2021,endo2025a}.
+Using alternative CAP detectors further increases the requirements on the experiment; however, the simulations suggest that experiments using cascaded detectors composed of sufficiently large numbers of high-quality avalanche detectors are also within the realm of feasibility.
+Notably, while the differences in probability of success between CAP and PNR detectors are significant, the differences between CAP detectors with~${n = 10}$ and~${n = 20}$ are negiligible and mostly in the area of low heralding loss.

 The analysis also extends to genuine~$5$-PQnG states in the {bottom} row of \figref{f-res-45}.
 The overall difficulty of the experimental realization increases significantly, rendering the realization using CAP detectors with lower numbers (${n = 10, 15}$) of constituent detectors essentially infeasible.
 Even when using as many as~${n = 20}$ detectors, the feasible region is extremely narrow, allowing for at most~$5\%$ of overall loss in its characterization while permitting non-zero loss during the preparation of the state.